Last updated on March 6, 2026

 Bilbo's Birthday Party scene | Illustration by Livia Prima

 The set focuses on the events of Lords of the Rings by J.R.R.
 Tolkien and their characters.
-Sorry fans of The Hobbit or The Silmarillion; your faves don’t show up here.
+Sorry fans of The Hobbit or The Silmarillion; your faves have to wait.
 There are, however, multiple versions of many characters from LotR.
 This makes sense; many of the members of the fellowship are very different from who they were at the beginning of the story.

 Commander Decks